cj-higgins/chatgpt-friendliness-benchmark/README.md

 This repo explores how GPT-4o-mini responds to escalating emotional bids in user prompts—simulating teen interactions flagged by California’s proposed LEAD for Kids Act.
 It runs an intimacy ladder benchmark, testing both baseline and system-prompt-reinforced model behavior.
 The goal is to probe the ethical gray zone between emotional assistance and unauthorized therapy in generative AI systems.

-Findings can be found on my substack: https://open.substack.com/pub/higginscj/p/californias-crackdown-on-chatbot
+For a detailed analysis of the experiment’s findings and their implications for AI behavior and policy, see the full write-up on substack: https://open.substack.com/pub/higginscj/p/californias-crackdown-on-chatbot

 It compares behavior across: